hww/XiSubsystem/README.md

 {
     /// <summary> Subsystem name </summary>
     public string name;
-    /// <summary> Called for each sub-system to initialize </summary>
+    /// <summary> Called for each subsystem to initialize </summary>
     public Action preInitialize;
-    /// <summary> Called after all sub-system InitA was called </summary>
+    /// <summary> Called after all subsystem preInitialize was called </summary>
     public Action initialize;
     /// <summary> Called for each entry </summary>
     public Action<object> initializeObject;
-    /// <summary> Called for each sub-system- to de-initialize </summary>
+    /// <summary> Called for each subsystem to de-initialize </summary>
     public Action deInitialize;
     /// <summary> Object type for this Subsystem </summary>
     public Type entryType;
 }
 ```

 ## Messages

 Each subsystem may have a method for receiving messages.